Fumito Ueda

-Fumito Ueda (上田 文人, Ueda Fumito) is a Japanese video game designer.
+Fumito Ueda (上田 文人, Ueda Fumito) is a Japanese video game designer, game director and visual artist.
 Ueda is best known as the director and lead designer of Ico (2001) and Shadow of the Colossus (2005) while leading Team Ico at Japan Studio, and The Last Guardian (2016) through his own development company GenDesign.
 His games have achieved cult status and are distinguished by their usage of minimal plot and scenario using fictional languages, and use of overexposed, desaturated light.
-He has been described by some as an auteur of video games.
+He has been described by some as an auteur.

-Biography

 Early life

-Born in Tatsuno, Ueda graduated from the Osaka University of Arts in 1993.
+Born on April 19, 1970, in Tatsuno, Ueda graduated from the Osaka University of Arts in 1993.
 In 1995, after trying to make a living as a visual artist, Ueda decided to pursue a career in the video game industry.
-He joined video game developer WARP and worked as an animator on the game Enemy Zero for the Sega Saturn under video game director Kenji Eno.
+He joined the developer Warp and worked as an animator on the game Enemy Zero for the Sega Saturn under the director Kenji Eno.
 He described his time there as "arduous", as the game was behind schedule and everyone on the project had to work more than normal to meet the release deadline.
 Eno, who also owned the company, did not think he was that great a digital artist, but handpicked Ueda because of his talent with concepts and design.
-Ueda worked at the developer for a year and a half.
+Ueda worked at WARP for a year and a half.

+Career

-2000s: Sony
+Sony Computer Entertainment

-In 1997, Ueda joined Sony Computer Entertainment as a first-party developer.
-In Sony Computer Entertainment's Japan Studio, he began work on Ico.
-After Ico, Ueda and his small team, better known as Team Ico, started working on a game originally titled NICO, but later retitled Shadow of the Colossus.
+In 1997, Ueda joined Sony Computer Entertainment Japan.
+He began work on Ico, being granted his own unit as the studio had little experience in developing games on their own (mostly the Ape Escape series) due to their focus on assisting third-party developers.
+After Ico, Ueda and his small team started work on Shadow of the Colossus.

 In February 2007, Japanese gaming magazine Famitsu reported that Ueda and his team were working on a game for the PlayStation 3.
 No details about the unnamed title were revealed.
 In 2008, in the August edition of PlayStation Magazine, Sony Worldwide Studios boss Shuhei Yoshida commented that both Ico and Shadow of the Colossus took 4 years to develop as a hint that the game was under production, but was not close to release.
 The game was revealed at E3 2009 as The Last Guardian, the trailer for which suggests a saga involving elements of both Ico and Shadow of the Colossus wherein a young boy resembling Ico partners up with a colossus-sized companion to complete puzzles.
 Ueda later confirmed The Last Guardian to be related to the two previous installments.

-In an interview with G4tv.com in 2009 he expressed admiration for the method of cut-scene story-telling in Valve's Half-Life 2, and when questioned directly expressed an interest in making a first person game.
+In an interview with G4tv.com in 2009 he expressed admiration for the method of cut-scene story-telling in Valve's Half-Life 2, and when questioned directly expressed an interest in making a first-person game.